jouvetg/igm/doc/flow_dt_thk.md

 # Description:

-This IGM module wraps up module iceflow, time_step and thk.
+This IGM module wraps up module iceflow, time_step and thk (check for each modules for the documentation).

-# Input:

-Ice thickness

-# Output:

-update ice flow, ice thickness, and time step

 # Parameters: